sudhi7seas/Regular_Expression/README.md

 # Regular_Expression
-A regular expression that returns all the list items that contain the word Delhi.
-The list is stored in the data variable.
+A regular expression that returns all the list items that contain Delhi and an email address.

 data=[
     "mr Jim Cloudy, Texas, 01091231, 1 dog 1 cat, jim.cloudy@example.com",